ChadwickCSP/AdventureQuest/README.md

 A display block is a type of process which describes an output that is displayed to the user.
 The output can be just about anything but in most flow charts it contains text, an image, or text describing an image.
-Just like a process, a display must have at least one incomming arrow and exactly 1 outgoing arrow.
+Just like a process, a display must have at least one incoming arrow and exactly 1 outgoing arrow.

 ### User Input